maziac/DeZog/design/AddingNewAssemblers.md

 - checks occurrence of at least one LOPGPOINT

-Although only a list file is required for testing it is best to store the whole assembler project so that it easier to re-create the list file e.g. if you want to extend the test.
+Although only a list file is required for testing it is best to store the whole assembler project so that it is easier to re-create the list file in case you want to extend the test cases.
 The different assembler projects are store here:
 .../tests/data/labels/projects
 Your project will generate a list file which is then referenced in your test.
-The project and the list file will stored to git.
+The project and the list file will be stored to git.

 The actual tests for each assembler are found here:
 .../tests/labelsXXX.tests.ts